decoding-the-AI-pen/decoding-the-AI-pen.github.io/index.md

 title: "Home"
 ---

-# Welcome to Decoding the AI Pen
+# Decoding the AI Pen: Techniques and Challenges in Detecting AI-Generated Text
 {:.no_toc}

 ## Table of contents